avsculley/intention-plan-ontology-foundation/README.md

 # intention-plan-ontology-foundation
-BFO and CCO conformant foundations for an ontology of intentions and plans.
+BFO and CCO conformant foundations for a representational ontology of intentions and plans (forthcoming).